Jason0429/image-processing/README.md

 This is a program that processes .ppm files and has the ability to load, manipulate, and export images.

+## <u>Updates</u>

+### Model

+* `Commands`
+    * Added new abstract classes `FilterProcessingCommand` and `TransformationProcessingCommand` to handle kernel image filtering and image matrix processing.
+    * Created `Kernel` class with static methods that produce specific kernels
+    * Created `Transformation` class with static methods that produce specific 3x3 matrices for image transformations
+    * Added support for gaussian blur, sepia, sharpen
+* `Pixel`
+    * Added support for aRGB to support transparency in .png images

+### Controller

+* `Exporter`
+    * Created an `ImageExporterInterface` interface and abstracted the image exporter to allow for other formats of image export
+    * Added new `ImageIOExporter` to handle .png, .bmp, .jpeg/jpg files
+    * Created static export method in new final `ImageExporter`
+* `Loader`
+    * Created an `ImageLoaderInterface` interface and abstracted the image importer to allow for other formats of image imports
+    * Added new `ImageIOLoader` to handle .png, .bmp, .jpeg/jpg files
+    * Created static import method in new final `ImageLoader`
+* `Query`
+    * Created new `QueryCommand` interface to handle queries from the controller that executes actions given arguments and abstracted it in `AbstractQueryCommand`
+    * Created queries for each type of query a user can provide to the program
+* `ImageFilter`
+    * Created new class `ImageFilter` with static filter method to handle image kernel processing with support for kernels of varying odd dimensions.
+* `ImageProcessingControllerImpl`
+    * Rewrote the `start` method to take advantage of new `QueryCommands` and utilizes a command pattern with a mapping of queries.
+This allows the controller to have more flexibility to add more command support in the future.

 ## <u>A Note About Our Images</u>

 * We created and processed our own test .ppm files.